 The owner of the exhibited map knew nothing about its ultimate provenance or the existence of additional maps.
 He had received the copy as a gift from a fisher friend in San Francisco because it portrayed the familar old fish traps off Cattle Point.

 After several communications I discovered that records of the Coast and Geodetic Survey were stored at the National Archives and Records Administration (NARA) in College Park, Maryland, and that the Cartographic Division possesses several thousand original T-sheets from all around the U.S., filed under Research Group 23.
-Fifteen of NARA's T-sheets (excluding manuscript copies) related to San Juan County, and "No. 12" from the County Fair exhibit was among them.
+Fifteen of NARA's T-sheets (plus copies) dealt with San Juan County, and "No. 12" from the County Fair exhibit was among them.
 I then learned that visitors could present themselves to NARA to view the maps but that the agency was unable to provide and mail photocopies to remote researchers.
 I also learned that the original T-sheets were large in format and sometimes physically quite fragile.
 I realized that a personal visit to NARA had to be considered.

 In the spring of 2000 an acquaintance who lived in Maryland (Cathy Lundmark) agreed to visit NARA on my behalf as an associate investigator to track down the T-sheets, to verify their geographical coverage and condition, to obtain photocopies at full-scale and at half-scale, and to mail them back to me.
 During this assignment Lundmark maintained moment-by-moment contact with me by email and tenaciously undertook these tasks, for which I am deeply grateful, thereby unearthing and "repatriating" San Juan's T-sheets.
 Only in 2001 and 2002 was I personally able to visit NARA to investigate and collect additional materials related to Gilbert's T-sheets.

 APPENDIX VI.
 How were the T-sheets posted online?